liquity/ChickenBond/README.md

 - Moves some portion of bond’s LUSD from B.AMM SP vault pending bucket to B.AMM SP vault acquired bucket
 - Refund the remainder of bond’s LUSD from B.AMM SP vault pending bucket to the caller

-`chickenOut (normal mode):` Withdraws all of the bond’s LUSD from the B.AMM SP vault pending bucket
+`chickenOut:` Withdraws all of the bond’s LUSD from the B.AMM SP vault pending bucket

 `redeem(normal mode):` Pulls funds proportionally from the B.AMM SP vault acquired bucket and the Curve acquired bucket (sends yTokens, and does not unwrap to LUSD)